Military Sealift Command’s USNS Millinocket aids vessel in distress

 |0

-This work, Military Sealift Command’s USNS Millinocket aids vessel in distress [Image 3 of 3], by Grady Fontana, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Sealift Command’s USNS Millinocket aids vessel in distress, by Grady Fontana, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT